List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

-In the episode 'Gates of Avalon', Gaius talks to Morgana about her being a seer, but this is never addressed by them again.
+In the episode "Gates of Avalon", Gaius talks to Morgana about her being a seer, but this is never addressed by them again.

-In season 2, Morgana's prophetic nightmares continue and other strange events happen around her, that she can't explain and greatly fears.
-Though Gaius realises that the sleeping potions (in reality, they were also attempts to keep her burgeoning powers latent) are no longer working, but he stubbornly refuses to acknowledge what's happening to Morgana, and patently ignores Merlin's pleas to try and help her.
-While Merlin sincerely wants to help her, the warnings of his guardian and Kilgarrah hamstring his intentions, and his fears eventually impact on their relationship; but he advised her to visit the Druids and she does, where one confirms her worst fear – she has magic.
+In season 2, Morgana's prophetic nightmares continue and other strange events happen around her, that she cannot explain and greatly fears.
+Though Gaius realises that the sleeping potions, in reality, they were also attempts to keep her burgeoning powers latent, are no longer working, but he stubbornly refuses to acknowledge what's happening to Morgana, and patently ignores Merlin's pleas to try and help her.
+While Merlin sincerely wants to help her, the warnings of his guardian and Kilgarrah hamstring his intentions, and his fears eventually impact on their relationship; but he advised her to visit the Druids and she does, where one confirms her worst fear, she has magic.

-She trusts Merlin to keep her secret safe, which he does- however, later on, all three resident magic-users are scared to the bone when Uther hires Aredian, the most feared Witchfinder to detect any and all sorcerers in Camelot, when someone reports that they witnessed magic (performed by Merlin).
-The Witchfinder correctly suspects Merlin, Gaius and Morgana – his methods are unscrupulous, and in private conversation, it's intimated his techniques were more about power over people, specifically indicated in how he gets Gaius to 'confess'; he told Gaius that he knows Morgana also has magic of some sort, yet never voices this discovery to Uther.
-(One has to wonder how he was able to determine this).
-Merlin later saves Gaius and himself from Aredian's charges, by making the Witchfinder appear a fraud: he dies attempting to escape an accusation of sorcery himself- and having taken Morgana hostage, he immediately loses Uther's favour and trust.
+Morgana trusts Merlin to keep her secret safe, which he does, but later on, all three resident magic-users are scared to the bone when Uther hires Aredian, the most feared Witchfinder to detect any and all sorcerers in Camelot, when someone reports that they witnessed magic, performed by Merlin.
+The Witchfinder correctly suspects Merlin, Gaius and Morgana, his methods are unscrupulous, and in private conversation, it's intimated his techniques were more about power over people, specifically indicated in how he gets Gaius to "confess"; he told Gaius that he knows Morgana also has magic of some sort, but never voices this discovery to Uther.
+One has to wonder how he was able to determine this.
+Merlin later saves Gaius and himself from Aredian's charges, by making the Witchfinder appear a fraud; he dies attempting to escape an accusation of sorcery himself and having taken Morgana hostage, he immediately loses Uther's favour and trust.

-Later in the season, the mysterious Morgause arrives in Camelot- her arrival is feared by both Uther and Gaius.
+Later in the season, the mysterious Morgause arrives in Camelot, her arrival is feared by both Uther and Gaius.
 She wished to duel with Arthur, and was apparently willing to kill him.
-However, her plan was more complex, for she spares him- but requires him to travel to her domain and face another challenge, at a later date (which he accepts, despite Uther's adamant refusal); she also implies she knew his mother, the late Ygraine- which only serves to make Arthur more willing to seek her out again.
+But her plan was more complex, for she spares him, but requires him to travel to her domain and face another challenge, at a later date, which he accepts, despite Uther's adamant refusal; she also implies she knew his mother, the late Ygraine, which only serves to make Arthur more willing to seek her out again.

-Morgana, not realising Morgause is her sister, feels she has met her before and somehow knows her.
+Morgana, not realizing that Morgause is her maternal half-sister, feels she has met her before and somehow knows her.
 Gaius and Uther speak about Morgause in very confusing and cryptic terms, but what is clear is that she and Morgana are related, and both men fear knowledge and information she may possess.
-Morgana, later receives from Morgause what she says is a healing bracelet which appears to give her the relief from her nightmares, which she's not really had, til now- to Gaius' surprise and concern.
+Morgana, later receives from Morgause what she says is a healing bracelet which appears to give her the relief from her nightmares, which she does not really have, until now, to Gaius' surprise and concern.